-High low pricing is a pricing strategy in which a firm relies on sale promotions to encourage consumer purchase.
-In other words, high low pricing is a pricing strategy where a firm charges a high price for a product and then subsequently decreases prices later on through promotions, markdowns, or clearance sales.
-In the strategy, a product’s price can alternate between “high” and “low” over a time period.
+High low pricing is a pricing strategy in which a firm relies on sale promotions to encourage consumer purchases.
+In other words, it is a pricing strategy where a firm initially charges a high price for a product and then subsequently decreases the price through promotions, markdowns, or clearance sales.
+With this strategy, a product’s price alternates between “high” and “low” over a given time period.

 Breaking Down High Low Pricing

-High low pricing combines aspects of price skimming and loss leader pricing.
+A high low pricing strategy combines aspects of price skimming and loss leader pricing.
 It involves decreasing prices on products through sales promotion and re-increasing the price after the promotion.
-It is an important aspect of high low pricing as it creates a sense of urgency – “get it while it lasts!”.
+The promotional sales are an important aspect of the strategy, as they create a sense of urgency – e.g., “get it while it’s a bargain!”.

 Additionally, similar to a loss leader pricing strategy, high low pricing aims to drive store traffic and hopefully encourage consumers to purchase additional items once they are at the store.
 For example, the price of a product over a time period may look as follows under the pricing strategy.

-The reasoning behind the pricing strategy is to give consumers the perception of a bargain and to generate high sales during a promotion.
-By applying a discount on a product that is priced “high,” consumers will more likely purchase the product on the presumption that it is a bargain.
+The reasoning behind this pricing strategy is to give consumers the perception of a bargain and, thereby, to generate high sales during a promotional period.
+By applying a discount to a product that is priced “high,” consumers will be more likely to purchase the product because of their presumption that it is a bargain.
 In essence, the initial high price establishes the value of the product to consumers.
-When the price is reduced through a sale, the low price is established as a bargain to consumers.
+Then, when the price is later reduced during a promotional period, the low price is established as a bargain for consumers.

 - Generate additional sales

 - Generate excitement, drive traffic to the store, and stimulate the sale of other products

-- Sell and turn inventory that would otherwise be unsellable at the initial price
+- Sell (turn) inventory that would otherwise be unsellable at the initial price